oracle/python-oracledb/doc/src/user_guide/tuning.rst

 The best :attr:`Cursor.arraysize` and :attr:`Cursor.prefetchrows` values can be found by experimenting with your application under the expected load of normal application use.
-This is because the cost of the extra memory copy from the prefetch buffers when fetching a large quantity of rows or very "wide" rows may outweigh the cost of a round-trip for a single python-oracledb user on a fast network.
+This is because the cost of the extra memory copy from the prefetch buffer when fetching a large quantity of rows or very "wide" rows may outweigh the cost of a round-trip for a single python-oracledb user on a fast network.
 However under production application load, the reduction of round-trips may help performance and overall system scalability.
 The documentation in :ref:`round-trips <roundtrips>` shows how to measure round-trips.

-Here are some suggestions for the starting point to begin your tuning:
+Here are some suggestions for tuning:

 * To tune queries that return an unknown number of rows, estimate the number of rows returned and start with an appropriate :attr:`Cursor.arraysize` value.